hashicorp/design-system/website/docs/components/card/partials/code/how-to-use.md

 <Hds::Card::Container @level="mid" @hasBorder={{true}}>[Your content here]</Hds::Card::Container>
 ```

+!!!
+Info

+**Just a container**

-_Notice: as you can see the layout of the card itself, and its content, is left to the consumer of the component.
-The `Hds::Card::Container` is nothing more than a block container – a `<div>` – that provides styling for the elevation, border and backgroung.
-Sizing of the card, internal padding, and content alignment, are all left to the consumer of the component._
+The layout of the card itself, and its content, is left to the consumer of the component.
+The `Hds::Card::Container` is nothing more than a block container – a `<div>` – that provides styling for the elevation, border and background.
+Sizing of the card, internal padding, and content alignment, are all left to the consumer of the component.

+!!!

 In this example we apply custom classes to control the layout of the card and its content: